 How N-iX can help you drive cost reduction in the manufacturing industry

 N-iX is an Eastern-European software development company that has experience working with business cases of different shapes and sizes.
-We have delivery offices in Ukraine, Poland, Bulgaria, and Belarus.
+We have delivery offices in Ukraine, Poland, and Bulgaria.
 Here’s why you should opt for N-iX if you need to drive cost reduction in the manufacturing industry:

 - Our specialists have solid expertise in the most relevant tech stack including BI, Data Science, AI/Machine Learning, Computer Vision, etc.